 I found these packets of vanillinzucker on Amazon, which worked perfectly.
 Keep in mind that vanillezucker is made with real vanilla and vanillinzucker is made with artificial vanilla.

-To make your own: I like to reference this post from The Kitchen Maus: Vanilla Sugar.
+If you'd like to make your own, I recommend checking out this post by The Kitchen Maus: Vanilla Sugar.
 She compares several types of vanilla sugar and shows you how to make your own using vanilla beans.

 You can also make vanilla sugar using vanilla extract.
 In a food processor, combine ¼ cup of granulated sugar with ½ teaspoon of vanilla extract.